 6. 72% of consumers say they would rather connect with brands and businesses through multi-channel.

 (SailThru, Multi-Channel B2C Campaigns Realize a 24% Greater Return on Investment)

 7. 73% of consumers are “likely” or “very likely” to visit a local store offline if the consumer can find in-store product availability information online.
 (Business2Community, 15 Stats to Explain Why Omni-Channel Is More Than Just a Buzzword)

 What are the biggest barriers to multi-channel marketing?

 8. 49% of marketers need help from IT whenever they want to add, edit, or manage content.
 (Multichannel Digital Marketing Report 2015)

 9. Enterprises and “the tech elite” spend hundreds of thousands of dollars each year on technical, consulting, and content teams wiring up multi-channel campaigns.
-(Autopilot, Multi-Channel Marketing: Right Person, Right Place, Right Time)
+(Autopilot’s Examples of Multi-Channel Marketing: Right Person, Right Place, Right Time)

 10. Many medium-sized companies don’t yet have the technical sophistication to maximize the email channel.
 (Econsultancy, The Reality of Multichannel Marketing)

 11. Three data disconnects that scatter the customer identity:

 - Customer demographics